GamesCrafters/GamesmanNova/README.md

 # GamesmanNova

-Nova is a UC Berkeley research project primarily built for efficiently searching extensive-form games, such as Tic-Tac-Toe, Connect4, and Chess (if it weren't so darn big).
-In particular, the prupose of this project is to take learnings and ambitions from [Prof. Dan Garcia's](https://people.eecs.berkeley.edu/~ddgarcia/) multi-decade project [GamesmanClassic](https://github.com/GamesCrafters/GamesmanClassic) and provide a software system that is more general, performant, and ergonomic.
+Nova is a research project for generating datasets of sequential games with finite state representations, which includes games Tic-Tac-Toe and Connect4.
+As a system, it is the first step of data pipelines that provide analyses of these games' state spaces.

 ## Installation